k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

   * **CURSOR** — the output of the first flow is transformed into a table; all other outputs are disregarded.

-    Case 1: the following output:
+    Case 1: The following output:

     ~~~
     |column   |value     |